Thesis title: Reading and Recovering: Modernist and Contemporary Negotiations of Literature's Curative Value

 Supervisor: Professor Sophie Ratcliffe

 Fully funded by the Hong Kong Scholarship for Excellence Scheme, I read my BA in English Language and Literature at St Catherine's College, Oxford, where I subsequently completed a MSt in English (1900-present) as a Ghosh Graduate Scholar.
-My DPhil research is generously supported by the Oxford-Hong Kong Jockey Club Graduate Scholarship.
+My DPhil research is fully supported by the Oxford-Hong Kong Jockey Club Graduate Scholarship.

 As a student-scholar from Hong Kong, I have broader interests in contemporary Hong Kong literature as well as postcolonial criticism and theory.